 Sunnyvale was a small, sleepy town until after World War II.
 Much of its growth took place over a relatively short time period, but that doesn’t mean it’s a city of identical housing tracts.
 For example, there are 16 separate developments by mid-century builder Joseph Eichler, built in a 25-year period beginning in the late 1940s, in Sunnyvale.
 In all, there are over 1,100 Eichler homes in Sunnyvale.

 Of late, Sunnyvale has also turned its housing attention toward its historic downtown, adding apartment and condominium buildings on the site of the former Sunnyvale Town Center mall.
-The Solstice Apartments, one of Sunnyvale’s newer apartment communities, is just two blocks from Murphy Avenue and the heart of downtown.
-A mixed-use building with shops and restaurants at street level, Solstice has a WalkScore of 88, making it a “walker’s paradise” on a par with neighborhoods in San Francisco.
+The Solstice Apartments, one of Sunnyvale’s newer apartment communities, is just two blocks from Murphy Avenue and the heart of downtown in a mixed-use building with shops and restaurants at street level.

 Sunnyvale is, at heart, a suburban community, with 1960s-style residential neighborhoods, parks and shopping centers, but its recent re-emphasizing of its downtown gives residents more shopping, dining and strolling options.
 Murphy Avenue between East Washington and East Evelyn Avenues is tree-lined and chock full of interesting shops, casual and fine dining restaurants and night spots.
 Sunnyvale’s mild weather makes outdoor dining a must, and the Downtown Business Improvement District hosts numerous events annually, including a year-round downtown farmers’ market, two summer music series and a yearly Christmas tree-lighting ceremony.

 Defense and aerospace are still significant industries in Sunnyvale, almost as important to the city’s economic health as tech.
-Lockheed Martin, Honeywell and Northrup Grumman all have facilities there.
+Lockheed Martin, Honeywell and Northrop Grumman all have facilities there.
 And yet it’s technology that’s captured the imagination of the region, if not the world.
-To some, Sunnyvale is Yahoo; its status as the home of one of the most important tech companies in the world is enough.
+To some, Sunnyvale has been the home of the most important tech companies in the world.
 To many others, Sunnyvale is much more; it’s a growing, thriving city able to live in the present, look forward and into the past, but more than that, it’s home.

 - Market Trends in